 She got her wish, let me tell you.

-2. Sometime in early middle school, I was forced to take dancing and etiquette classes.
-I allude to them in my infamous “Captain Ahab” routine, but only casually; the fact is, I spent a good 2+ years at it.
-Aside from table manners and how to treat a lady – all things I’ve since forgotten – I learned to swing dance — to The Cherry Poppin’ Daddies and The Brian Setzer Orchestra — mambo — to Lou Bega’s “Mambo No. 5″ — and do God-knows-what to “Barbie Girl” by Aqua.
-I think the old ladies who ran the place wanted to be “down with the kids,” so the playlist every week came from “Now That’s What I Call Music!”
-As I said, my manners are long gone, but the classes did spark my future interest in altered states, such as hypnosis — I tried many times to move my consciousness out of my body so I could spend Thursdays at 7PM doing something else.
+2. In early middle school I was forced to take dancing and etiquette classes.
+I allude to this casually in my infamous “Captain Ahab” routine, but only casually; the fact is, I spent a good 2+ years at it.
+Aside from table manners and how to treat a lady – all things I’ve since forgotten – I learned to swing dance (to The Cherry Poppin’ Daddies and Brian Setzer Orchestra), mambo (to Lou Bega’s “Mambo No. 5”), and do God-knows-what to “Barbie Girl” by Aqua.
+I think the old ladies who ran it, at a huge white mansion that was our town’s community center, wanted to be “down with the kids,” so the playlist every week came straight from Now That’s What I Call Music!
+It may have sparked my future interest in altered states, such as hypnosis, as I would have loved to move my consciousness out of my body to spend my Thursday nights anyplace else.

 “In pieces of work inspired by historical or biographical fact, to what degree should an artist try to remain objective and factually-accurate?”

 But I like it like that.
-My ladyfriend?
+My lady friend?
 We’ll see.